 In order to receive a Continuing Professional Development Certificate, you need to complete the quizzes after you each unit,

 with a minimum grade of 70% on each quiz .

 Please write your questions regarding course content in the forum located on the left hand bar.
 Questions will be answered by module authors within few days.

-This course was developed in collaboration with course authors: Dr. Silvia Guillemi (Background to HIV Prevention), Dr. Marianne Harris (Occupational and Non-Occupational Post-Exposure Prophylaxis), Linda Akagi (Review of Antiretroviral use for HIV Prevention), Dr. Tracy Pickett (HIV Exposure in Sexual Assault), Liz Kirkpatrick (Counselling Strategies for Risk Reduction), and Dr. Mark Hull (Pre-exposure Prophylaxis).
+This course was developed in collaboration with course authors: Dr. Silvia Guillemi (Background to HIV Prevention), Dr. Marianne Harris (Occupational and Non-Occupational Post-Exposure Prophylaxis), Linda Akagi (Review of Antiretroviral use for HIV Prevention), Dr. Tracy Pickett (HIV Exposure in Sexual Assault), Liz Kirkpatrick (Counselling Strategies for Risk Reduction), Junine Toy (How to Access PEP and PrEP in BC), and Dr. Mark Hull (Pre-exposure Prophylaxis).

-The work of Amanda Khorsandi, Fernando Prado, Dr. Cathy Puskas, Nada Gataric, and the BC-CfE IT Team was instrumental in the development and implementation of this course.
+The work of Amanda Khorsandi, Fernando Prado, Cathy Puskas, and the BC-CfE IT Team was instrumental in the development and implementation of this course.